varabyte/kobweb/README.md

 import com.varabyte.kobweb.core.PackageMapping
 ```

-As in the example above, the main reason you'd want to do this is because the Java / Kotlin package naming requirements
+As in the example above, the main reason you'd want to do this is that Java / Kotlin package naming requirements are
-are much stricter than what you might want to allow in a URL part. `site.com/blog/2022/mypost` looks way better than
+much stricter than what you might want to allow in a URL part. `site.com/blog/2022/mypost` reads way better than
 `site.com/blog/_2022/mypost`.

 ## Silk